How Geocaching Works

 The Ballad of East and West, Rudyard Kipling

 Those of us without access to two strong men from the ends of the earth, whom we can handily position face to face, can recreate the experience of “neither East nor West” by visiting this cache, which is situated on the WGS84 meridian.

-You are looking for a green metal box.
+You are looking for a plastic food box, containing a smaller plastic food box.